 Rena Loughlin joined the EFEPA team in July 2019 as the Program Director.
 Prior to the Epilepsy Foundation, Rena worked in a non-profit as a Mental Health Professional serving children and families in the community, home, and school setting.
 Rena first became involved in the EFEPA in 2007 as a volunteer counselor for Camp Achieve where she met her husband Michael who has epilepsy.
 She was inspired by the resiliency of the epilepsy community and found her calling as an advocate for them.
 Every summer Rena and Michael return to Camp Achieve, which they consider their second home.
 Rena received her Bachelor of Arts degree in Psychology from Haverford College and her Master of Science degree in Community Counseling from the University of Scranton.
 She is a Nationally Certified Counselor.
 Rena brings a strength-based and trauma-informed perspective to her work and enjoys empowering others.

-Kerri Michnya serves as the Lancaster Resource Coordinator for the EFEPA.
+Kerri Michnya serves as the Lancaster & Berks Resource Coordinator for the EFEPA.
 Her passion for the subject matter is organic and derives from her personal and lifelong journey living with epilepsy.
 Over 15 years experience serving in various roles within the field of social services, coupled with a constant desire to stay informed and relevant on all matters of epilepsy, has allowed Kerri to provide a value added service to those she works with.
 She currently resides in Lancaster County with her husband and daughter.

 Rachel Robinson joined the EFEPA team as the Administrative Assistant in April 2018.
-Rachel brings almost 20 years of diverse experiences including software engineering, project management, working with large corporations, small businesses and nonprofit organizations.
+Rachel brings more than 20 years of diverse experiences including software engineering, project management, working with large corporations, small businesses and nonprofit organizations.
 Rachel began volunteering with the EFEPA in 2005, shortly after being diagnosed with epilepsy.
 The EFEPA has provided immense support and encouragement to her over the years.

 Rachel’s passion is to be part of the efforts to ensure that all living with epilepsy continue to benefit from the Foundation’s much-needed programs and services.
 Rachel earned her Bachelor’s Degree in Computer Science from Villanova University in 2000 and her Master’s degree in Information Science from Penn State University in 2003.
 She and her husband Gregg love to spend time with friends and family over game nights, movie nights and dancing salsa.